ycpcs/fys100-fall2015/labs/lab03.md

 [Turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics) were invented as part of the [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language) programming language.

 The basic idea is that your program controls one or more "turtles".
-Each turtle has a position (and y coordinates), and an orientation (the angle specifying which way the turtle is facing.)
+Each turtle has a position (x and y coordinates), and an orientation (the angle specifying which way the turtle is facing.)
 The program can give commands to the turtle: the most important commands are to instruct the turtle to move forward by a specified distance, and to rotate left or right.

 Each turtle has a "pen".
 The pen can be up or down.
 If a turtle moves forward, and if the turtle's pen is down, then the turtle draws a line from its original position to its new position.
 The color of the pen can be modified, allowing line segments to be drawn in a variety of colors.